-Anglo-Saxon tribes of Britain.
+The ancestors of the Hollomon family lived among the ancient Anglo-Saxon tribes of Britain.
 Hollomon was a name given to a person who was referred to as the Holy-man.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.
+They can describe the bearer's favoured style of clothing, appearance, habits, or character.

 Early Origins of the Hollomon family